Haemophilus influenzae type b (Hib)

 What is the Hib vaccine?

 The Hib vaccine protects against infection from the bacteria Haemophilus influenzae type b (Hib).
+Hib can cause serious and life-threatening infections, including meningitis, an infection of the lining that covers the brain, and septicemia, an infection of the blood.
 Despite its name, this disease is not the same as influenza (the flu).

-The Hib vaccine is usually combined with other vaccines so that you or your child can get protection against several diseases with fewer shots.
+The Hib vaccine is usually combined with other vaccines so that you or your child can get protection against several diseases with fewer needles.

 Who should get the Hib vaccine?

 The Hib vaccine is recommended for all children younger than 5 years of age.
 Some older children and adults with certain medical conditions should also get the vaccine.
 There are many different vaccines used to prevent Hib.

-- This vaccine is given as a series of three doses to infants at 2, 4, and 6 months of age.
+- This vaccine is given to babies as a series of 3 doses at 2, 4, and 6 months of age.
+They should get this vaccine at the same time as other childhood immunizations.

 - This vaccine is given to children as a booster dose at 18 months of age after completing a three-dose primary series of DTaP-HB-IPV-Hib.

 - This vaccine is given to some people 5 years of age and older with certain medical conditions.

 What are the benefits of the Hib vaccine?

 The Hib vaccine is the best way to protect against Hib infection, a serious disease that sometimes causes death.